federicoVisi/GIMLeT/README.md

 Launch Max, click on Extras->"GIMLeT examples" on the menu bar, choose an example.

 ## Dependencies
-NOTE: these dependencies are included in the package in order to make distribution easier.
+NOTE: the required objects from these libraries are included in the package in order to make distribution easier.

 - o.dot : OSC-centred multipardigm dynamic programming in Max
   https://github.com/CNMAT/CNMAT-odot